 Most nonprofits can’t rely on crowdfunding to support their missions.
 However, they can use these statistics to adapt their marketing to a new generation of donors:

 - 80% of crowdfunding donations are made via mobile devices.
 Mobile-friendly and optimized websites help make donating via phone easy and fast.
 Share simple links to optimized sites on direct mail pieces.
 You can even use QR codes to help mobile-using millennials connect in a snap.

 - Most crowdfunding donations come from social media posts.
-Support your next direct mail campaign with corresponding posts on Facebook, Twitter, and Instagram.
+Support your next direct mail marketing campaign with corresponding posts on Facebook, Twitter, and Instagram.
 Use Marketing Templates to create consistent ads and posts across all of your nonprofit’s official accounts.
 A single social share raises an estimated $37 in donations, so don’t forget to encourage sharing within your own organization.

 - Crowdfunding often focuses on individual stories.
 Your nonprofit helps change lives every day.
 Instead of only telling donors about your broader goals and initiatives, share the story of one individual who’s been impacted by your work.
 Concrete examples of exactly how a specific dollar amount impacts a real person will inspire readers to contribute.